Coaching for Neurodivergent Adults

 Some of the areas of life we cover include:

 Career.
 Work stress is the number one reason most adults come to see me.
-It is important to understand the unwritten social rules of the workplace, to know when and how to disclose your neurodiversity, and to know how to care for yourself so work doesn't sap the joy out of life.
+It is important to understand the unwritten social rules of the workplace, to know when and how to disclose your neurodivergence, and to know how to care for yourself so work doesn't sap the joy out of life.
 Thinking of changing jobs?
 We can discuss neurodiversity friendly work options.

 Executive Function.
-Executive Function (EF) challenges are common for neurodiverse people.
+Executive Function (EF) challenges are common for neurodivergent people.
 These often show up as trouble getting started, difficulty staying focused and completing work, as well as challenges with planning and time management.
 We focus on strategies to maximize EF skills.

 Purpose.
 A sense of purpose comes from being connected with things greater than one's self.
 For some people, this comes through creative or intellectual pursuits such as art, writing, or a focus on a specific interest.
 For others, a sense of meaning comes from making the world a better place.
 We work together to build meaningful activities into daily life.

 Sensory Sensitivities.
-Neurodiverse people react to sensory stimuli differently than neurotypical people.
+Neurodivergent people react to sensory stimuli differently than neurotypical people.
 Loud noises may feel unbearable.
 Sensitivity to texture or taste may result in eating a limited range of foods.
 Difficulty with temperature regulation can make a hot room or the entire season of summer miserable.
 We talk about why sensory sensitivities exist and how to navigate them.

 The Nuts and Bolts of Independent Living.
 Other goals we often work on include the practical details of life.
 These can include handling household responsibilities, managing your money, transit options, caring for your health, and the other routine things we all need to do in life.